barnabas243/lscc-website/content/collections/pages/en/home.md

                 type: textColor
                 attrs:
                   color: inherit
-            text: 'We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.'
+            text: 'We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.
+Our church is open to people of all ages and backgrounds.'
-      -
-        type: paragraph
-        attrs:
-          textAlign: center
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: textColor
-                attrs:
-                  color: inherit
-            text: 'Our church is open to people of all ages and backgrounds.'
       -
         type: paragraph
         attrs: